-The following briefly summarizes examples of settlements and judgments in D&O claims which were or typically are not indemnified by a company (i.e., Side A losses).
-The list is categorized first by the nature of the claim or payment (i.e., shareholder derivative settlement, DIC payment, bankruptcy, etc.) and then by the Insured's industry sector.
+The following briefly summarizes examples of Side A losses under a D&O insurance policy, categorized first by the nature of the Side A payment (i.e., shareholder derivative settlement, DIC payment, bankruptcy, etc.) and then by the Insured's industry sector.

-This summary is not an exhaustive list of all actual or potential Side A payments.
+This summary is not an exhaustive list of all Side A payments or potential types of Side A claims.